prettier/prettier/.github/ISSUE_TEMPLATE.md

    existing issue instead.

-2. We get a lot of requests for adding options, but Prettier is built on the priciples of being opinionated about code formatting.
+2. We get a lot of requests for adding options, but Prettier is built on the principle of being opinionated about code formatting.
    This means we have a very high bar for adding new options.
    Find out more: https://prettier.io/docs/en/option-philosophy.html